-Logic of interventions Indicators means of verification Assumptions Overall goal: The overall goal of the emergency response intervention is to save lives and livelihoods, and to mitigate the effects of drought.
-Outcome 1: The nutritional status of moderately malnourished children is improved.
+Logic of interventions Indicators means of verification Assumptions OVERALL GOAL: The overall goal of the emergency response intervention is to save lives and livelihoods, and to mitigate the effects of drought.
+Objective One : The nutritional status of moderately malnourished children is improved.
 Number of children provided with supplementary food with the minimum standard of MUAC is less than 115mm arm circumference Distribution listMonitoring reportsEvaluation reports Severity of drought not aggravated Fund secured in time Supportive government policy Output 3.1: In Afar Region, 6000 children, 3000 pregnant women, and 3000 lactating mothers, and in Oromiya Region 1,500 children (6-59 months), 14160 people, pregnant women and lactating women are provided with supplementary food items.
 Number of children.
-Pregnant and lactating women provided with supplementary food.
-Number of people receiving food aid Distribution listMonitoring reportsEvaluation reports Severity of drought not aggravated Fund secured in time Supportive government policy Activities 1.1.1 Selection and registration of drought affected households in targeted Kebeles with district government and community elected committees 1.1.2 Conducting Measurement of Upper Arm Circumference (MUAC) for 2000 children aged 6 - 59 months in Afar and 1,500 children, pregnant women and lactating women in Arsi-Negele.
+Pregnant and lactating women provided with supplementary food Number of people receiving food aid Distribution listMonitoring reportsEvaluation reports Severity of drought not aggravated Fund secured in time Supportive government policy 1.1.1 Selection and registration of drought affected households in targeted kebeles with district government and community elected committees 1.1.2 Conducting Measurement of Upper Arm Circumference (MUAC) for 2000 children aged 6 - 59 months in Afar and 1,500 children, pregnant women and lactating women in Arsi-Negele.
 1.1.3 Procurement of 36,000 kits of Fafa/Famix supplementary food and 36,000 litres of edible oil for a three month period at the rate of 10kg / person / month.
 The supplementary food will be accessed from the Fafa/Famix factory in Addis Ababa.

-Procurement of 115.2metri tone of grain a pulses from private supplier and distribute to 160 drought affected people Distribution of supplementary food items children whose MUAC reading is below 115mm for Outcome 2: Improved livestock condition a productivity through provision of adequated and availability of water • Physical observation of the livestock Beneficiaries agreed on FGD that the support of feed improved health condition of Livestock Evaluation report Availability of feed in local market Availability of ground water source in the area Severity of drought not aggravated Fund secured in time Supportive government policy Output 2.1: 5,841 households provided with feed a water for their livestock.
-Number of households provided with livestock feed and number of boreholes constructed and installed with motor pump Distribution listMonitoring reportsEvaluation reports Fund secured in timeSupportive government policy Activities 2.1.1 Providing 2100 MT livestock feed (2.78 M per HH).
-Bales of Hay and Molasses will distributed for 87,615 head of animals three months until the rains restart.
-The fewill be accessed from the local sugar fact and from private suppliers of forage for the months up to the first rainfall season.
-2.1.2 Drilling of three boreholes Ts be For ed ory
+1.1.4 Procurement of 115.2metri tone of grain and pulses from private supplier and distribute to 14, 160 drought affected people 1.1.5 Distribution of supplementary food items for children whose MUAC reading is below 115mm.
+Objective Two: Improved livestock condition and productivity through provision of adequate feed and availability of water 87,615 heads of livestock health condition improved Physical observation of the livestock Beneficiaries agreed on FGD that the support of feed improved health condition of Livestock Evaluation report Availability of feed in local market Availability of ground water source in the area Severity of drought not aggravated Fund secured in time Supportive government policy Output 2.1: 5,841 households provided with feed and water for their livestock.
+Number of households provided with livestock feed and number of boreholes constructed and installed with motor pump Distribution listMonitoring reportsEvaluation reports Fund secured in time Supportive government policy Activities 2.1.1 Providing 2100 MT livestock feed (2.78 MTs per HH).
+Bales of Hay and Molasses will be distributed for 87,615 head of animals for three months until the rains restart.
+The feed will be accessed from the local sugar factory and from private suppliers of forage for three months up to the first rainfall season.
+2.1.2 Drilling of three boreholes